foundinblank/study1adults/06newresults.md

 In sum, lexical recall is significantly impacted by *both* direction and group - Novice signers do worse than Late signers.
 There were no group effects on eye gaze behavior.
 In addition, eyes AOI looking percentage apeared to influence lexical accuracy scores but this was hard to interpret.

+The reversed-only analysis was a little different.
+There, there were no group differences for lexical recall, and no significant group differences for eye gaze behavior with one non-significant effect (p = 0.06) for upperchest.

 FaceChest Ratio
 ===============